How to Import Excel Files in C#

 Step 1

-1. Import Data with the IronXL Library
+Installing the IronXL Library

 Import data using the functions provided by the IronXL Excel library, which we'll be using in this tutorial.
 The software is available free for development.
+IronXL provides a comprehensive C# Excel API that simplifies working with Excel files without requiring Microsoft Office or Interop dependencies.
+This makes it ideal for server environments and cloud deployments.

 Install into your C# Project via DLL Download or navigate using the NuGet package.
+For detailed installation guidance, check out our getting started overview.

 Install-Package IronXL.Excel